-Quality assurance in public sector youth work
+Public sector youth work

 The municipalities are responsible for establishing youth schools and youth clubs.
 The municipalities are obliged to follow the legal framework established by the Ministry for Children and Education.

-The Danish Youth Council (DUF) is responsible for allocating funding for children and youth associations from the profits from the national lottery and football pools.
-The pool is public and there are extensive demands regarding monitoring of the allocation of funds.
-Furthermore, the DUF is obliged to abide by the same regulations as public authorities, such as the Act on Public Administration.
+The Danish Youth Council (DUF) is responsible for allocating funding for associations working with children and young people from the profits from the national lottery and football pools.
+The national lottery and football pools are public, and there have extensive demands regarding monitoring the allocation of funds.
+Furthermore, DUF is obliged to abide by the same regulations laid out in the Act on Public Administration as other public authorities.

-DUF has established a range of eligibility criteria that all associations applying must meet, for instance that the associations are democratic, have at least 500 members under the age of 30, and have local branches in each region.
-Associations must document that they meet the criteria and DUF must approve the reports.
+DUF has established a range of eligibility criteria that all associations applying must meet, for instance, that the associations are democratic, have at least 500 members under the age of 30 and have local branches in each region.
+Associations must document that they meet the criteria, and DUF must approve the reports.
 Furthermore, associations must submit a financial statement verified by an auditor and a solemn declaration.

 Each year, DUF appoints an auditor to control the information provided by the beneficiaries.
-If the associations do not meet the criteria, funding may be withheld or associations must refund the support.
+If the associations do not meet the criteria, funding may be withheld, or associations must refund the support.

-For quality assurance in the DUF programme, Dialogue Ambassador Corps, see section 9.4.
+For quality assurance in the DUF programme ‘Dialogue Ambassador Corps’ see section 9.4.

 - The children and young people should have their own free time and co-determination regarding activities.

-Based on the study, EVA has developed an instrument to facilitate a dialogue among leaders and pedagogues on how to ensure and strengthen quality in the local clubs.
+Based on the study, EVA has developed an instrument to facilitate dialogue among leaders and pedagogues on how to ensure and strengthen quality in the local clubs.

 According to the Act on Day Care §65, the municipal board must ensure young people’s influence on the activities in the local youth clubs.

-Furthermore, the Danish Youth Council and DGI, two umbrella organisations for youth and sports organisations, respectively, promote new methods to convert physical activities into digital activities.
-At the websites of the two umbrella organisations, member organisations can find guidelines and inspiration for digital activities during the Covid-19 lockdown.
+Furthermore, the Danish Youth Council and Danish Gymnastics and Sports Association DGI, two umbrella organisations for youth and sports organisations, promote new methods to change physical activities into digital activities.
+On the websites of the two umbrella organisations, member organisations of DUF and DGI can find guidelines and inspiration for digital activities.